-Math Rock/ Emo styles of Music Guitar Lessons
+Math Rock Guitar / Emo styles Guitar Lessons

 Hi, my name is Steve, and welcome to my page all about mathrock and styles of music that are often attributed to math rock.

 I make math rock guitar lesson videos, and whether you are a beginner, intimidate, or already an experienced player, hopefully I have something for you.
 I aim to get you thinking about how you can improve your own song writing skills, knowledge of music theory, and guitar techniques.

 Although the lessons mainly focus on mathrock, they are beneficial for your general guitar skills, too.

 You'll find plenty of videos on this website spanning many different topics.
 I recommend checking out the beginner style lessons if you are new to math rock or are an actual beginner of guitar.

 If you have any questions, hit me up at email@example.com or leave a message via the contact page.